Educational Leadership Tier I Certificate Program (Online)

 Program Contact Information

-- Possess a Professional Level Five Certificate or higher in a teacher, service, or leadership field.
+- Possess or be eligible for a Professional Level Five Certificate or higher in a teaching, service, or leadership field.

-- Present a 2.75 (4.0 scale) or higher GPA on all undergraduate and graduate work combined.
+- Present a cumulative 2.75 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

-- Complete the state-required Georgia Educator Ethics for Educational Leadership assessment (test 370 or test 380 can satisfy this requirement ).
+- Submit a passing score on the state-required Georgia Educator Ethics for Educational Leadership Assessment.

 *International transcripts must be evaluated by a NACES accredited evaluation service and must be a course by course evaluation and include a GPA. (www.naces.org)